 We've listed the 8 best ski resorts in Australia, along with helpful planning details.

 Thredbo Alpine Village is a great resort for families as they run a range of winter events and have a good variety of runs suited to beginners.
 This includes a huge purpose-built area of easy and gentle slopes that are perfect for first-timers to learn and practice the basics skills and techniques of their downhill game.

 There is also plenty to satisfy the more advanced, as well as night skiing on Thursday and Saturday.

-With such a vast area to ski, it is a good idea to do your research before you go so you can target the slopes appropriate for you.
-For instance Smiggins Holes is the ideal spot for beginners slopes and families with younger children and Blue Cow is a better option for peolple of a more intermediate or advanced skill level.
-There is also night and cross country skiing on offer and plenty of ski events throughout the whole season.
+With such a vast area, it is best to do your research before you go so you can target the slopes appropriate for you.
+For instance, Smiggin Holes is ideal for beginners slopes and families with younger children.
+Blue Cow, on the other hand, is a better option for people of a more intermediate or advanced skill level.

 4. Mount Hotham, Victoria